 Prepare for a career in information technology or computer technology: you’ll do that here.

-The applied technology program is an Associate of Applied Science (AAS.)
-Traditionally, AAS degrees are technical in nature with some general education requirements.
-If your interest is in computer networks and telecommunication systems; computer numerical control; automated machine operations; computer animation and graphics; or multimedia, computer technology might be for you.
-Upon completion, the degree can transition into bachelor degrees.
+The applied technology program is an Associate of Applied Science (AAS).
+Traditionally, AAS degrees are technical with some general education requirements.
+If your interest is in computer networks and telecommunication systems, computer numerical control, automated machine operations, computer animation and graphics, or multimedia, computer technology might be for you.
+Upon completion, the degree can transition into a bachelor's degree.

 What You’ll Do